 - It can swap some of its existing fixed rate, dollar debt for floating rate, foreign currency debt.
-Given Disney's standing in financial markets and its large market capitalization, this should not be difficult to do. - If Disney is planning new debt issues, either to get to a higher debt ratio or to fund new investments, it can use primarily floating rate, foreign currency debt to fund these new investments.
+Given Disney's standing in financial markets and its large market capitalization, this should not be difficult to do. - It can use derivatives (forward and future contracts on currencies and interest rates) to get closer to matching assets with debt. - If Disney is planning new debt issues, either to get to a higher debt ratio or to fund new investments, it can use primarily floating rate, foreign currency debt to fund these new investments.
 Although it may be mismatching the funding on these investments, its debt matching will become better at the company level.